Estimated reading time: 13 minutes

 She has yet to test any of the above oils but certainly will give them a try.

-Recently she purchased an essential oil diffuser for our house but would gift it to her sister.
+Recently, she purchased an essential oil diffuser for our house but would gift it to her sister.

 Years ago, Mrs. CBB visited a nose specialist because her nose would run when she brushed her teeth.

-He did prick testing on her arm, which she had done the year prior and found the same results.
+He did prick testing on her arm, which she had done the year prior, and found the same results.

-That meant that she still had to deal with a runny nose each time she brushed her teeth.
+That meant she still had to deal with a runny nose each time she brushed her teeth.

-A friend who is a dentist found a toothpaste without fragrance, linalool or limonene.
+A friend who is a dentist found a toothpaste without fragrance, linalool or Limonene.

 She ordered two bottles for Mrs. CBB to see if it made any difference when brushing her teeth.

-Miraculously a toothpaste made by NU SKIN called AP 24 Whitening Flouride solved the problem.
+A toothpaste made by NU SKIN called AP 24 Whitening Flouride solved the problem.

 No more runny nose using this toothpaste; however, it comes with a hefty $52 price tag for a two-pack.